-Brita filters can come as fittings to tap faucets or be part of pitcher jugs or water bottles.
-People with concerns about germs or chemicals in tap water may use these filters to remove the components of the water that may affect its taste, smell, or safety.
+Brita filters can feature in faucets or certain water pitchers or bottles.
+People may use these filters to remove components of water that can affect its taste, smell, or safety.

 The taste of tap water varies slightly among water treatment systems and depends on the water’s source.
-This variety occurs because the concentration of components in the water differs from sample to sample.
-Brita provide different filtration options that can change how water tastes.
+This variation occurs because the concentration of components in the water differs from sample to sample.
+Brita provides different filtration options that can change the taste of water.

 This article looks at how Brita and other water filters work, including what they filter and their effectiveness.

-A Brita filter will come with a National Sanitation Foundation certification that a person can use to see what components of water the product will filter out.
+A Brita filter will come with a National Sanitation Foundation (NSF) certification that a person can use to see which components of water the product will filter out.

 How often do filters need changing?

-Brita recommend that a person change their water filter every 2–6 months, depending on the type of dispenser or pitcher.
+Brita recommends changing its water filters every 2–6 months, depending on the type of dispenser or pitcher.